nosduco/nosduco/README.md

-### 👋 Hi, I'm Tony Duco
+### 👋 Hi, I'm Tony Duco (or nosduco)

 🔭 I spend a lot of my time building, learning, and managing software!
-I’m currently working in the tech industry as an Engineering Manager with strong hands-on technical skills in Full-stack Web Development, DevOps, and Infrastructure.
+I’m currently working in the tech industry as a Staff Engineer with strong technical skills in Full-stack Web Development, DevOps, and Infrastructure.
 Keep a look out on my profile for my various personal projects (Vim plugins, Linux utilities, Website, etc)

 ⚡ My interests and motivations mainly live in linux, open source software, and high-scaling infrastructure.

-🌱 I’m currently learning about scalable system designs, cloud platforms and frameworks (CloudFlare, Kubernetes, AWS), and learning new programming languages including Go and Rust.
+🌱 I’m currently learning about scalable system designs, cloud platforms and frameworks (CloudFlare, Kubernetes, AWS), and constantly learning new programming languages and frameworks.

 📝 Checkout my website and the beginnings of my blog at [tonydu.co](https://tonydu.co).